Horocycle flows on abelian covers of surfaces of negative curvature: Horocycle ergodic integrals and proofs of theorems

 As in \Cref{rmk:constant}, here and henceforth by the symbol $\sC$ we indicate a positive constant that depends only on the geometry of the system whose value is allowed to change in different occurrences.
 We are interested in the ergodic integrals along horocycle orbits, and we want to make sure that we can exploit the spectral results of \Cref{sec:spectral_picture} to study them.
 In order to do that, we need the operation of taking an ergodic integral to be a well-defined functional on our Banach spaces.
-Up to introducing an appropriate weight, this is indeed a direct consequence of the definition of the weak norm.
+Up to introducing an appropriate weight, this is indeed a direct consequence of the definition of the weak norm, see \Cref{lem:integral_is_cont_funct}.
+It follows that we need to introduce a $\mathscr{C}^{1+\Lip}$ cut-off function in the ergodic integrals along horocycle orbits in order to see them as functionals on our Banach spaces. \begin{lemma} Fix $x \in \tM$ and $T \geq 1$; let $t\in \R$ be such that $\tau(T,t,x) \geq 4$.
+There exists $\psi=\psi_{T,t} \colon [0,\tau(T,t,x)] \to [0,1]$ of class $\mathscr{C}^{1+\Lip}$ so that $\|\psi'\|_{\mathscr{C}^{\Lip}} \leq 16$ and, for any bounded function $f$ on $\tM$, we have